maelys-mcardle/adventure/README.md

 ## Creating games

 Games in Adventure are called stories.
+There are resources provided to help you write them:

-The [documentation](documentation) directory contains information on how to write these.
-The [examples](examples) directory contains stories written for the game, that you can peruse to see how they're put together.
+* The [documentation](documentation) directory contains information on how to write stories.
+* The [examples](examples) directory contains sample stories written for Aventure, that you can try out and see how they're put together.

 ## Adventure API